htc-ccis2591/fall-2017/_experiences/fizz-buzz.md

 We can make the message a little prettier by adding a space at the end of Fizz and Buzz to get "Fizz Buzz ".
 The extra whitespaces are trimmed off by web browsers, which is handy.

-Now we have working Fizz Buzz code, but we also need to write our output to the web page.
+Now we have working Fizz Buzz code, but we still need to get our max number to count to from the form and then write our output to the web page.

+### Second Iteration, Write to Page
 Notice in the HTML we added a section for output with a `div` that has an `id`.
 {% highlight html %}
 <div id="output"></div>